How to Avoid the Cutting Room Floor

 About the Author

-From Homeland to Cobra Kai to The Shield, Jordan Goldman, A.C.E. has worked for over 20 years in Hollywood, cutting more than 100 episodes of television.
+From The Shield to Cobra Kai to Homeland, Jordan Goldman, A.C.E. has worked for nearly 30 years in Hollywood, cutting more than 110 episodes of television.
 His keen eye for performance and strong sense of story have earned him an Emmy for Outstanding Single-Camera Picture Editing for a Drama Series, and an American Cinema Editors Eddie.
+Jordan is a member of the Motion Picture Editors Guild, the American Cinema Editors, the Television Academy, and the Directors Guild of America.

 $14.99